adey4/Stroke-Predictions/README.md

 - 10 clinical features
 - 1 binary target variable
 - 5110 observations
-- Class Imbalance: 7% of the dataset has had a stroke before
+- Class Imbalance: 7% of samples are positive for the target variable

 # Final Model
 XGBClassifier with eta = 0.3, lambda = 1, max_depth = 5, and min_child_weight = 2